gone/box-python/README.md

 and 3.2 installed.
 For both versions of python setuptools, wheel, pip and virtualenv are installed.

+Includes an updated NodeJS w/ npm, version 0.10.24 as of 15.01.2013.

+If you don't need NodeJS or npm you should instead checkout the [canonical python box](https://github.com/wercker/box-python.git).

 There are two steps by default added to the wercker.yml:

 - `virtualenv` which sets up a python